A Reinforcement Learning Approach in Multi-Phase Second-Price Auction Design: Known Market Noise Distribution

 \begin{assumption} Market noise pdf $f$ is differentiable and its derivative is bounded.
 That is, there exists a constant $L$ such that $|f'|\le L$. \end{assumption}

 \begin{assumption} Market noise cdf $F(\cdot)$ and $1-F(\cdot)$ are log-concave. \end{assumption}

-At a high level, Assumptions~\ref{assumptionf} and~\ref{assumptionfdiff} ensures that the pdf $f$ is generally well-behaved, namely, bounded and smooth.
+At a high level, Assumptions~\ref{assumptionf} and~\ref{assumptionfdiff} ensure that the pdf $f$ is generally well-behaved, namely, bounded and smooth.
 Assumption~\ref{logconcave} is a popular assumption in economics that ensures the validity of the Myerson lemma~\citep{myerson1981optimal,kleiber2003statistical,bagnoli2006log}.
-We further remark that these assumptions are mild and are satisfied by commonly used distributions such as truncated Gaussian distribution and uniform distribution~\citep{golrezaei2019dynamic}.
+We further remark that these assumptions are mild and are satisfied by commonly used distributions such as the truncated Gaussian distribution and the uniform distribution~\citep{golrezaei2019dynamic}. \re{\begin{remark} We note that \Cref{logconcave} is in fact made redundant by \Cref{assumptionf} because we have a quite ``smooth'' distribution with bounded differential.
+Then, once we have a good estimation for the parameters, ``smooth'' $F(\cdot)$ leads to a good estimation of the reward function.
+Nevertheless, we retain this assumption as it streamlines our proof by avoiding discussion of market stability with multi-optimal reserve prices and getting bogged down in tedious regret decomposition. \end{remark}}